Xeno-dll/weather-in-python/README.md

 # Weather App in Python
-I weather in python needs more to say?
+Weather in python needs more to say?